Discover Truth | Rae Lynn DeAngelis

-My dad had given my mom a parakeet while they were engaged.
+My dad had given my mom a parakeet when they got engaged.
 She named him Petey.
-She had grown to love her little green and yellow bird, especially since it was a gift from my dad.
+She had grown to love the little green and yellow bird, especially since it was a gift from my dad.

 One day my mom took Petey’s cage outside to clean it, and since I was just a toddler at the time, I came along.
-Mom walked back into the house for a brief moment to get something, and when she returned, the birdcage stood wide open and Petey was nowhere to be found.
+Mom walked back into the house for a brief moment to get something but I stayed outside, and when she returned, the birdcage stood wide open and Petey was nowhere to be found.

-For reasons unknown, I opened the cage while my mom was in the house.
+For reasons unknown to this day, I opened the cage while my mom was in the house.
 Petey saw his opportunity and flew away.
-I don’t remember letting Petey out of his cage, however, I do remember my mom’s reaction afterwards.
+I don’t remember letting Petey out of his cage, however, I do remember my mom’s reaction.
 She was crushed.
-Petey had been her beloved pet for seven years.
+Petey had been her beloved pet for several years.

 Many who live in bondage to the lies of this world feel as though they are trapped in a cage, unable to escape.
-The enemy’s cunning tactics of deception blind people to the truth so that they no longer see freedom is an option.
+The enemy’s cunning tactics of deception keep people blinded to the truth, and they no longer see freedom is an option.

 When Jesus went to the cross, He not only died for our sins, but He also unlocked the prison doors that are associated with man’s bondage.
 Freedom is ours for the taking, but far too often the tight grip of fear never allows us to venture outside the cage.

 Life outside our barred enclosure seems obscure and uncertain.
-We reason that bondage is at least familiar and predictable.
+Bondage is at least familiar and predictable.

 - No longer being controlled, manipulated, or influenced by the number on the scale

 - Seeing food as nourishment and fuel, not something to be controlled

 - Sitting down to a meal and being able to focus on friends, family, and fellowship rather than calories and fat grams